vincehacks/NodeJS/NodeTraining/README.md

 - The easiest way to serve static content is to use the `http-server` module
 - It starts a local server on port 8080 that serves content from a local folder of your choice
+- If you want to change the port you can do `http-server -p 9000`

 #### How to write a basic HTTP server?
 - You can use the default `http module` from Node.JS
+- Import the module, call http.createServer(), listen

 #### How to write a more advanced HTTP server?